maxfahl/cursor-agent-master-prompt/prompt.md

 - [DATE]: The current date
 - [TIME]: The current time
 - [USER_NAME]: The current username
-- [COMMIT_MESSAGE]: A short and concise commit message of what we have done, keep it as short as possible
+- [COMMIT_MESSAGE]: A short and concise commit message of what we have done, keep it as short as possible while following the Conventional Commits specification
 - [YOLO MODE]: Whether we are in YOLO MODE or not, if we are, you ignore "<<< HALT >>>" stops and just do what you think is best, always.
 Ask the user as few questions as possible.
 - Commands for populating some of the placeholders:
   - [TASK_FILE_NAME]: `echo $(date +%Y-%m-%d)_$(($(find .tasks -maxdepth 1 -name "$(date +%Y-%m-%d)_*" | wc -l) + 1))`